aScriptingOreo/MagmaDocker/README.md

 # Magma Docker
-This project aims to allow for a quick deployment of a Minecraft Magma 1.12.2 Server on Docker as a Stack.
+This project allows quick deployment of a Minecraft Server distro named Magma on D

 -	Docker allows for a faster and easier deployment of the server, allowing it to be cross-platform compatible
 -	Magma allows for more flexibility due to it's capability to bridge Spigot(paper in this case) and Forge, granting us the ability to install ForgeMods and/or Bukkit/Spigot Plugins.